The Graduates of Malibu High

-The Graduates of Malibu High is a low budget American crime drama film starring James Van Patten, Anne Lockhart, Ernest Borgnine, Richard Roundtree, and Lynda Day George.
+The Graduates of Malibu High is an American crime drama film starring James Van Patten, Anne Lockhart, Ernest Borgnine, Richard Roundtree, and Lynda Day George.
 It is known as Young Warriors in the United Kingdom.
 It was the last film George appeared in before she retired from acting.
 The Graduates of Malibu High was released theatrically by Cannon Films on August 26, 1983.
 It has only been released on VHS and on Laserdisc in the United Kingdom.

 Plot

 Malibu High graduate and college student Kevin Carrigan enjoys a typical student life, with his fraternity friends including Fred and Scott.
 When his sister Tiffany is gang raped and murdered by a gang of vicious bikers, he becomes withdrawn and violent, despite the help of his girlfriend Lucy and police lieutenant father.
 Kevin, with the aid of his college friends, sets out to avenge his sister's death, and they become a vigilante group, obsessed with violence and confronting all crime in the city.